Tampa Bay Rays: Television

-FanDuel Sports Network Sun, previously known as Bally Sports Sun and Fox Sports Sun, broadcasts the Rays' games on television.
-Through the 2008 season, many games also aired on Ion Television affiliate broadcast stations throughout the state of Florida, with WXPX-TV in Tampa as the flagship.
-However, after the 2008 season, Fox Sports signed an agreement to become the exclusive local broadcaster of the Rays, and will air 155 games per year through 2016.
+FanDuel Sports Network Sun, previously known as Bally Sports Sun and Fox Sports Sun, broadcast the Rays' games on television for much of the team's history through the 2025 season.
+Through the 2008 season, many games also aired on Ion Television affiliate broadcast stations throughout the state of Florida, with WXPX-TV in Tampa as the flagship, until Fox Sports signed an exclusivity agreement with the Rays, airing all locally broadcast games each season.
+Beginning in 2025, Rays games returned to free TV through WTOG in St. Petersburg, broadcasting a selection of ten games throughout the season.

 Dewayne Staats (play-by-play) and former MLB pitcher Brian Anderson (color commentary) are the TV voices of the Rays.
 For the first 11 seasons of the franchise, Staats teamed with former MLB pitcher Joe Magrane on the Rays' TV broadcasts.
 Magrane departed after conclusion of the 2008 season to take a position at the MLB Network.
 Former minors catcher and MLB manager Kevin Kennedy then served as the primary color commentator in 2009 and 2010, with Brian Anderson filling in on some road trips, after which Anderson took over as the everyday commentator from 2011.
+Since the 2024 season, radio broadcaster Andy Freed has filled in for Staats on selected road trips during the season, a role previously filled by Kevin Burkhardt in 2019.

+Following years of instability after Fox Sports Sun was sold to Diamond Sports Group, the Rays ended their association with the network, instead signing on with MLB's in-house broadcasting platform to launch Rays.TV, an in-market streaming option offshooting from MLB.TV, retaining FanDuel Sports Network Sun's on-air talent.
+Rays.TV replaced FanDuel Sports Network Sun's coverage in most cable and satellite television packages ahead of the 2026 season.
+Ahead of the 2026 season, the Rays also renewed deals to broadcast ten games over the air in the Tampa Bay market.